awsdocs/aws-control-tower-guide/doc_source/accounts.md

 Before accepting an AWS account as a security or logging account, AWS Control Tower checks the account for resources that conflict with AWS Control Tower requirements\.
 For example, you may have a logging bucket with the same name that AWS Control Tower requires\.
 Also, AWS Control Tower validates that the account can provision resources; for example, by ensuring that AWS STS is enabled, that the account is not suspended, and that AWS Control Tower has permission to provision resources within the account\.

 AWS Control Tower does not remove any existing resources in the logging and security accounts that you provide\.
-However, if you choose to enable the Region deny capability, the Region deny guardrail prevents access to resources in denied Regions\.
+However, if you choose to enable the Region deny capability, the Region deny control prevents access to resources in denied Regions\.

 ### Management account<a name="mgmt-account"></a>

 This AWS account launches AWS Control Tower\.
 By default, the root user for this account and the IAM administrator user for this account have full access to all resources within your landing zone\.

 **Note**
-As a best practice, we recommend signing in as an AWS SSO user with **Administrator** privileges when performing administrative functions within the AWS Control Tower management console, instead of the signing in as the root or IAM administrator users for this account\.
+As a best practice, we recommend signing in as an IAM Identity Center user with **Administrator** privileges when performing administrative functions within the AWS Control Tower management console, instead of the signing in as the root or IAM administrator users for this account\.

 For more information about the roles and resources available in the management account, see [What is the management account?](how-control-tower-works.md#what-is-mgmt)